Protectionism slammed as Southeast Asian leaders rally to trade pact - Journal du Cameroun

 But progress on RCEP has stuttered in recent months, with India digging in over fears the cheap Chinese goods could flood its massive consumer markets.

-But Malaysia on Saturday called for the perpetrators of the persecution of the Rohingya to be brought to “justice.”

-More than 740,000 of the stateless minority have fled Myanmar following a crackdown by its security forces in 2017.

-Their repatriation to Myanmar “must include the citizenship”, Malaysian Foreign Minister Saifuddin Bin Abdullah said according to a tweet by his ministry.
+On Saturday its foreign minister Saifuddin Bin Abdullah said repatriation of Rohingya to Myanmar “must include the citizenship”, according to a tweet by his ministry.

-That flies in the face of Myanmar’s official policy, which denies the Rohingya full citizenship, instead labelling them “Bengalis” – illegal migrants from Bangladesh.
+That flies in the face of Myanmar’s official policy, which denies the Rohingya full citizenship and the accompanying rights, instead labelling them “Bengalis” — illegal migrants from Bangladesh.

-The crisis has spread across the region with boatloads of refugees arriving on the shores of Bangladesh, Malaysia and Indonesia.

-ASEAN has come under fire for suggesting the refugees should go back to Myanmar within two years, according to a leaked report seen by AFP — though virtually none have volunteered to return so far, citing safety concerns.
+ASEAN has come under fire for suggesting the refugees will return to Myanmar within two years.
+Virtually none have volunteered to return so far, citing safety concerns and lack of citizenship.

+A final statement from the weekend summit said ASEAN leaders supported Myanmar’s efforts to “facilitate the voluntary return of displaced persons in a safe, secure and dignified manner”.